SimplySecurity/SimplyEmail/README.md

 	to final report in bootstrap.
 (x) Added Verbose options for Modules
 	to handle Vebose printing.
+(x) Added Alerts to HTML report
+	when emails are gathered from canary.

 ===================================
 Modules Added in v0.3: